mastbaum/sxmc/README.md

 You still need to have the CUDA headers installed, but no libraries or hardware are required.

+By default, `sxmc` is built in debug mode.
+For much higher performance when using GPU support, pass the `OPTIMIZE=1` flag to make:

+    $ make OPTIMIZE=1

 Documentation
 -------------
 The code is fully documented for Doxygen.
 To view HTML documentation online,